-On behalf of the Board of Directors and management of Lakeland Financial Corporation, we cordially invite you to attend the annual meeting of shareholders of Lakeland Financial Corporation to be held at 4:30 p.m. (local time) on April 10, 2018, at the Ritz Charles Carmel - Carmel Room B, located at 12156 North Meridian Street, Carmel, Indiana 46032.
+On behalf of the Board of Directors and management of Lakeland Financial Corporation, we cordially invite you to attend the annual meeting of shareholders of Lakeland Financial Corporation to be held at 4:30 p.m. (local time) on April 9, 2019, at The Lerner Theatre, located at 410 South Main Street, Elkhart, Indiana 46516.

-This year we are again using the Securities and Exchange Commission rule that allows us to furnish our proxy statement, our 2017 summary annual report to shareholders, a copy of our annual report on Form 10-K and proxy card to shareholders over the Internet.
+This year we are again using the Securities and Exchange Commission rule that allows us to furnish our proxy statement, our 2018 summary annual report to shareholders, a copy of our annual report on Form 10-K and proxy card to shareholders over the Internet.
 This means that, unless you have previously requested to receive only printed materials, you will receive only a notice containing instructions on how to access the proxy materials over the Internet and vote online.
-If you receive this notice but would still like to request paper copies of the proxy materials, please follow the instructions on the notice or on the website referred to on the notice.
+If you receive this notice but would still like to request paper copies of the proxy materials, please follow the instructions on the notice.
 By delivering proxy materials electronically to our shareholders, we can reduce the costs of printing and mailing our proxy materials.
 Please visit www.proxyvote.com for more information about the electronic delivery of proxy materials.

 There are a number of proposals to be considered at the meeting.
-Our Nominating and Corporate Governance Committee has nominated twelve persons to serve as directors, each of whom is an incumbent director.
+Our Nominating and Corporate Governance Committee has nominated thirteen persons to serve as directors, each of whom is an incumbent director.
 If elected, each director would serve a one-year term.
 Additionally, we have included a non-binding advisory proposal on the compensation of certain executive officers.
-Finally, our Audit Committee has selected, and we recommend that you ratify the selection of, Crowe Horwath LLP to continue as our independent registered public accounting firm for the year ending December 31, 2018.
+Finally, our Audit Committee has selected, and we recommend that you ratify the selection of, Crowe LLP to continue as our independent registered public accounting firm for the year ending December 31, 2019.

-We recommend you vote your shares "FOR" each of the director nominees, "FOR" the ratification of our accountants, and "FOR" the approval of the compensation of our executive management as described in the proxy statement.
+We recommend you vote your shares "FOR" each of the director nominees, "FOR" the approval of the compensation of our executive management as described in the proxy statement, and "FOR" the ratification of our accountants.

-We will also review our performance in 2017 at the meeting and update you on our strategic plan as we move forward.
+We will also review our performance in 2018 at the meeting and update you on our strategic plan as we move forward.
 You are welcome to attend a reception immediately following the annual meeting.